robhasacamera/CUIExpandableButton/README.md

 ## Future Plans

-Below are some of the current limitations for CUIExpandableButton.
-These are being considered for future releases:
+1. Support for CocoaPods and Carthage are being considered for future releases.
-- Background corner radius customization
+2. More test coverage and test types.
-- Other backgrounds materials
+3. Customizations specific for Mac and Catalyst.
-- Hiding the Material background
+4. Extracting some other useful views into their own packages.